linroger/FinanceCompendium/II. Economics/International/International Economics.md

 These effects matter because, in more complex short-run models of the economy, wealth affects the demand for goods.
 For example,

 Consumers might spend more when they have more wealth.
-In this case, the consumption function would become  $ C(Y - T, \text{Total wealth}) $ , and consumption would depend not just on after-tax income but also on wealth.
+In this case, the consumption function would become  $ C(Y - T, \text{Totalwealth}) $ , and consumption would depend not just on after-tax income but also on wealth.
 Firms might find it easier to borrow if their wealth increases (e.g., wealth increases the net worth of firms, increasing the collateral available for loans).
-The investment function would then become  $ I(i, \text{Total wealth}) $ , and investment would depend on both the interest rate and wealth.
+The investment function would then become  $ I(i, \text{Totalwealth}) $ , and investment would depend on both the interest rate and wealth.

 We can now begin to understand the importance of the exchange rate valuation effects summarized in Equation (19-1).
 This equation says that countries have to satisfy a special condition to avoid changes in external wealth whenever the exchange rate moves: the value of their foreign currency external assets must exactly equal foreign currency liabilities.
 If foreign currency external assets do not equal foreign currency external liabilities, the country is said to have a currency mismatch on its external balance sheet, and exchange rate changes will affect national wealth.